-Some people when they see topics like automation and AI embrace it.
-Some people fear the change coming with it, maybe due to a lack of understanding what it all means.
+Some people when they see topics like automation and AI, embrace it.
+Some people fear the change coming with it, maybe due to a lack of understanding of what it all means.
 Worst of all though, people fear irrelevance.

 In the 19th century, a group known as Luddites fought against the industrial revolution and the machines it brought.